The engineering project

 About 80 per cent of your study time will be spent on your project, and about 20 per cent on learning how to carry out a project.

 The assignments have been structured to guide you through the execution of the project.
 However, you will need to organise your own work and be able to define (and justify) your work schedule.
-As you are expected to use a self-reflective approach, you will be required to keep a project log throughout the module and to use it for an assessed critical review of your work.
+As you are expected to use a self-reflective approach, you will be encouraged to keep a project log throughout the module and to use it for an assessed critical review of your work.

 You will learn